Trump campaign sues Washington Post over opinion pieces, after suing NY Times

-NEW YORK (Reuters) - U.S. President Donald Trump’s re-election campaign sued the Washington Post for libel on Tuesday over two opinion pieces that it said suggested improper ties between the campaign and Russia, North Korea or both.
+NEW YORK, March 3 (Reuters) - U.S. President Donald Trump’s re-election campaign sued the Washington Post for libel on Tuesday over two opinion pieces that it said suggested improper ties between the campaign and Russia, North Korea or both.

-The campaign filed its lawsuit six days after filing a separate libel lawsuit against the New York Times (NYT.N), over an opinion piece it said falsely suggested a quid pro quo between Russian officials and Trump’s 2016 campaign.
+The campaign filed its lawsuit six days after filing a separate libel lawsuit against the New York Times, over an opinion piece it said falsely suggested a quid pro quo between Russian officials and Trump’s 2016 campaign.

 Both lawsuits escalate the Republican president’s long-running battle with news media he believes demonstrate bias against him, a list also including CNN and MSNBC and which he frequently brands “fake news.”